chauff/cse1500-web-transcripts/_lectures/css.md

   - :closed_book: Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014).
   - [A blog post on the history of CSS: Old CSS, new CSS](https://eev.ee/blog/2020/02/01/old-css-new-css/)
   - To make sense of CSS positioning, take a look [here](https://alistapart.com/article/css-positioning-101).
-  - If you want to look behind the scenes, read Mozilla's blog post on their [CSS engine Quantum CSS](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
+  - If you want to look behind the scenes of a rendering engine, read Mozilla's blog post on their [CSS engine Quantum CSS](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
 - Relevant scientific publications:
   - Meyerovich, L.A. and Bodik, R., 2010.
 [Fast and parallel webpage layout](https://dl.acm.org/citation.cfm?id=1772763) In Proceedings of the 19th international conference on World wide web, pp. 711-720.
   - Panchekha P. and Torlak E., 2016.
 [Automated reasoning for web page layout](https://doi.org/10.1145/2983990.2984010).
 In Proceedings of the ACM SIGPLAN International Conference on Object-Oriented Programming, Systems, Languages, and Applications, pp. 181-194.